Wade McCollum: Career

 McCollum went on to appear in Jersey Boys, led Broadway’s Priscilla Queen of the Desert First National Tour, and upon his return to New York City, made his Broadway debut in Wicked.
 McCollum has appeared in numerous Off-Broadway shows including Triassic Parq and most notably his Lucille Lortel Award nominated turn as Ernest Shackleton in Ernest Shackleton Loves Me, for which he garnered the prestigious Norton Award for “Best Actor” with the show winning the Off-Broadway Alliance Award for Best Musical in 2017 Ernest Shackleton Loves Me was streamed live during its run in NYC and available on Broadway HD.

 In 2011 McCollum appeared as the Emcee in Dallas Theatre Center’s Cabaret opposite Kate Wetherhead as Sally Bowles.
 Wetherhead is the creator of the Web Comedy Submissions Only in which McCollum played Nolan Grigsby.

 In 2018, McCollum originated the role of Carl von Cosel in the new musical It Happened In Key West on London’s West End.

 McCollum’s first performance back in the theatre after the Covid-19 shutdown was as a last-minute emergency cover for Henry Higgins in Lincoln Center Theatre’s national tour of My Fair Lady directed by Bartlett Sher.

 In 2022 McCollum completed Secondary Dominance, his first feature film as co-director and co-writer with longtime collaborator Sarah Small.

 In 2023 McCollum originated the role of Wade in Water for Elephants at the Alliance theatre in Atlanta.
-Upon returning from Atlanta, Wade starred and co created the hit solo show Make Me Gorgeous Off Broadway at Playhouse 46.
+Upon returning from Atlanta, Wade starred in and co created (additional material) the hit solo show Make Me Gorgeous Off Broadway at Playhouse 46.
 Make Me Gorgeous was extended for three months and nominated for the Lortel Award (Best Solo Show) and Wade’s performance was nominated for the Drama Desk Award (Best Solo Performance) and he won Best Solo Performance (Off-Broadway Alliance Award).